RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 ```cpp
 configTime(gmtOffset_sec, daylightOffset_sec, ntpServer);
 ```
-then, you can get the real time but calling this function:
+then, you can get the real time by calling this function:

 ```cpp
 void printLocalTime()